The Craft

 Stage 2

 The way we source our maguey depends on the variety of plant and the season.
 We cultivate much of our Espadín on small fields in the surrounding hills.
-We also buy from neighbors we trust not to use chemical growing aids.
+We also buy from trusted neighbors who never use chemical growing aids.

 Maestro Cirino knows exactly when a plant is ripe for harvest, though the sugar content can vary widely depending on the season—more rain means less sugar.